BOCK-AI/BAVT/README.md

     ```

     *FOR LINUX:*
-    Clone the `Depth-Sensing-camera` branch of this repository and navigate into the `BAVT` directory.
-Run these commands in your terminal or command prompt:
     Here, I am assuming you have cloned BAVT 'main' branch from previous **3-D-LIDAR** README Documentation.
     Now we must navigate to the right branch on terminal: This command is used for seeing All the existing Branches in the GitHub repo.
     ```